pywbem/pywbemtools/docs/pywbemcli/commands.rst

     The capabilities for managing and retrieving server maintained statistics is supported only in some WBEM server implementations.
-While these capabilities were documented in the DMTF CIM Schema, they were never included as part of a DMTF or SNIA management profile, so the implementations may vary across WBEM server implementations.
-Pywbemcli makes a best effort to interact with the server maintained statistics based on the documentation in the DMTF CIM Schema, and has been verified to work with OpenPegasus.
+While these capabilities were documented in the :ref:`CIM Schema`, they were never included as part of a DMTF or SNIA management profile, so the implementations may vary across WBEM server implementations.
+Pywbemcli makes a best effort to interact with the server maintained statistics based on the documentation in the :ref:`CIM Schema`, and has been verified to work with OpenPegasus.

 The statistics commands are: